StefMeh/Burned-Area-Estimation/README.md

 Artés, Tomàs, et al. "A global wildfire dataset for the analysis of fire regimes and fire behaviour."
 Scientific data 6.1 (2019): 296.

 # dNBR Generation
+The approximate extent of spatio-temporal clusters of AFDs is integrated into a cloud-based Google Earth Engine (GEE) workflow, assessing Landsat atmospherically corrected surface reflectance data to calculate differenced Normalized Burn Ratio (dNBR).
+Imagery is acquired for uniform pre- and post-fire periods of 120 days, respectively, and averaged, before calculating dNBR.

+(Use either GEEdNBRGeneration.js or JNdNBRGeneration.ipynb)

+## Further Resources
+Key, Carl H., and Nathan C. Benson.
+"Landscape assessment (LA)."
+FIREMON: Fire effects monitoring and inventory system 164 (2006): LA-1.
+Miller, Jay D., and Andrea E. Thode.
+"Quantifying burn severity in a heterogeneous landscape with a relative version of the delta Normalized Burn Ratio (dNBR)."
+Remote sensing of Environment 109.1 (2007): 66-80.

 # Burned Area Extraction
+Derived burn severity (dNBR) is classified based on the classification system for dNBR by Key & Benson (2006).
+Burn perimeters are extracted for a severity classification of low to high severity.

+(Use either dNBRProcessingArcGISPro3.py or dNBRProcessingQGIS.py)

+## Further Resources
+Key, Carl H., and Nathan C. Benson.
+"Landscape assessment (LA)."
+FIREMON: Fire effects monitoring and inventory system 164 (2006): LA-1.

 # Resources on Installations & Accounts
 ## Accounts